Huntingdon railway station: Train fire (1951)

 On 14 July 1951 the West Riding express from London to Leeds, hauled by Class A3 60058, was on its way from London when a female passenger noticed a wisp of smoke rising between the arm rest of her seat and the side of the coach.
 She reported it to a pantry boy, who told the restaurant-car conductor, and the conductor told the guard.
 The guard noticed smoke seeping between the edge of the carpet and the coach side, and diagnosed a hot axle box.
 He decided to throw out a message to the Huntingdon station-master, as the train was approaching the station at the time.

 Meanwhile, there was growing alarm in the affected coach as it filled with smoke.
 When a small flame appeared a male passenger decided it was high time to pull the emergency cord.
 After some delay, he duly did this.
 The driver made a full brake application and brought the train to a stop in 700 yards.
 By this time the flames suddenly spread with frightening rapidity up the coach sides and along the roof.
 The corridor became blocked with passengers trying to escape and some broke windows in order to jump out.
 Miraculously, although twenty-two people were injured, everybody managed to get out alive.
 The train staff were unable to isolate the two burning coaches from the rest of the train, and instead left them coupled to the next two coaches.
 As a result, four train coaches were destroyed by fire.

 The cause of the fire was thought to be a hot ember in a hole in the coach floor, and the locomotive's firebar was missing.
 However, as with the Penmanshiel Tunnel fire two years previously, the circumstances were the same: the cellulose lacquer covering the corridor walls was found to be highly flammable with a very fast flame spread.
 It contained large amounts of nitrocellulose (68%).
 Draughts of air from the open windows may have fanned the flames.

+Mass stabbing (2025)

+On the evening of 1 November 2025, emergency services were alerted to an incident involving the stabbing of 10 people, many seriously injured, on an LNER train from Doncaster to King's Cross.
+The train was scheduled to go through the station on the fast line, but at the driver's request, it was diverted to the slow line to enable a stop with platform access.
+Armed and counter terrorism police were called to the train before it had arrived at Huntingdon station, where suspect Anthony Williams was arrested, and a suspect who was later released without charge.